 ABOUT

-I am a travel writer and photographer, as well as Professor Emeritus of English Literature at the University of Alberta.
-Decades of mountaineering at home in the Canadian Rockies and abroad in the Andes, the Altai and the Himalaya have afforded me new frames of perception and modes of exposure.
-Trading altitude for latitude and high adventure for reflective nomadism, I currently gravitate to arctic territories.
-Reconnaissance and repeat trips to the Canadian Arctic, Alaska, Iceland, northern Norway, and East Greenland reorient my sense of place to circumpolar realities and the extreme fronts of global warming.
-I use photography to make perceptible the weathering, changing, affecting landscape and the creative resilience of people who live on the land.
+I am a writer, photographer and Professor Emeritus of English and the environmental humanities at the University of Alberta.
+Decades of mountaineering at home in the Canadian Rockies and abroad in the Andes, Altai and Himalayas have long-shaped my frames of perception and modes of exposure.
+Trading altitude for latitude and high adventure for reflective nomadism, I now find myself northbound across the collapsing cryosphere.
+Reconnaissance and repeat trips to Arctic Canada and Scandinavia reorient my sense of place to circumpolar realities and the extreme forefronts of global warming.
+I use photography to make perceptible the weathering, changing, affecting landscape and the creative resilience of people who strive to continue to live on the land.

 Winter Travels in East Greenland (March-May 2018) assembles photos from my travels and everyday adventures with Max Audibert, a hunter and teacher, who makes his home in the tiny settlement of Diilerilaaq on the edge of Sermilik Fjord.